 The basic method must be fleshed out with some details if you are going to use this test at work.
 There are two sets of details: first, formally writing hypotheses, and second, using the F-distribution tables so that you can tell if your F-score is close to one or not.
 Formally, two hypotheses are needed for completeness.
-The first is the null hypothesis that there is no difference (hence "null").
-It is usually denoted as $H_o$ :.
-The second is that there is a difference, and it is called the alternative, and is denoted $H_1$ : or $H_a$ :.
+The first is the null hypothesis that there is no difference (hence null).
+It is usually denoted as H_0 .
+The second is that there is a difference, and it is called the alternative, and is denoted H_1 or H_a .

-Using the F-tables to decide how close to one is close enough to accept the null hypothesis (truly formal statisticians would say "fail to reject the null"), is fairly tricky, for the F-distribution tables are fairly tricky.
+Using the F-tables to decide how close to one is close enough to accept the null hypothesis (truly formal statisticians would say "fail to reject the null") is fairly tricky because the F-distribution tables are fairly tricky.
 Before using the tables, the researcher must decide how much chance he or she is willing to take that the null will be rejected when it is really true.
-The usual choice is 5 per cent, or as statisticians say, " $\alpha = .05$ ".
-If more, or less, chance is wanted, $\alpha$ can be varied.
-Choose your $\alpha$ and go to the F-tables.
-First notice that there are a number of Ftables, one for each of several different levels of $\alpha$ (or at least a table for each two $\alpha$ 's with the F-values for one $\alpha$ in bold type and the values for the other in regular type).
+The usual choice is 5 per cent, or as statisticians say, " α - .05".
+If more or less chance is wanted, α can be varied.
+Choose your α and go to the F-tables.
+First notice that there are a number of F-tables, one for each of several different levels of α (or at least a table for each two α 's with the F-values for one α in bold type and the values for the other in regular type).
 There are rows and columns on each F-table, and both are for degrees of freedom.
-Because two separate samples are taken to compute an F-score and the samples do not have to be the same size, there are two separate degrees of freedom-one for each sample.
+Because two separate samples are taken to compute an F-score and the samples do not have to be the same size, there are two separate degrees of freedom - one for each sample.
 For each sample, the number of degrees of freedom is n-1, one less than the sample size.
-Going to the table, how do you decide which sample's degrees of freedom (df) is for the row and which is for the column?
+Going to the table, how do you decide which sample's degrees of freedom (df) are for the row and which are for the column?
 While you could put either one in either place, you can save yourself a step if you put the sample with the larger variance (not necessarily the larger sample) in the numerator, and then that sample's df determines the column and the other sample's df determines the row.
-The reason that this saves you a step is that the tables only show the values of F that leave $\alpha$ in the right tail where F > 1, the picture at the top of most F-tables shows that.
-Finding the critical F value for left tails requires another step, which is outlined in the box below.
+The reason that this saves you a step is that the tables only show the values of F that leave α in the right tail where F > 1, the picture at the top of most F-tables shows that.
+Finding the critical F-value for left tails requires another step, which is outlined in the interactive Excel template in Figure 6.1.
+Simply change the numerator and the denominator degrees of freedom, and the α in the right tail of the F-distribution in the yellow cells.